CHW in Canada

 Terry Horwitz Memorial Award

 Since 2009, CHW Edmonton Centre has proudly sponsored the Terry Horwitz Memorial Bursary.
 The Bursary celebrates Terry’s life and honours her work with children in the early learning years.
-The $1,000 annual bursary is awarded to full-time, second-year students enrolled in the Bachelor of Early Childhood and Curriculum Studies program at MacEwan University in Edmonton.
-Students must demonstrate volunteerism or show leadership in the Jewish community.
+The $1,000 annual bursary is awarded to full-time, second-year students enrolled in the Faculty of Health and Community Studies at MacEwan University in Edmonton.
+Students must demonstrate volunteerism or show leadership in the Jewish community and be in good academic standing.
 Terry Horwitzz”l graduated from the program in 2004.

 The CHW Award